 - Review interprofessional team strategies for improving care coordination and communication to advance the use of PDE5 inhibitors and improve outcomes.

 The discovery of phosphodiesterase 5 inhibitors (PDE5 inhibitors) for causing the erection of the penis was accidental, noticed as a side effect while being administered to investigate their ability to treat hypertension and angina.
-The problem of erectile dysfunction has become extremely prevalent, with recent figures estimating that about 320 million will encounter the disorder by 2025.
-There are several available PDE5 inhibitors: sildenafil, vardenafil, tadalafil, and avanafil, which are FDA approved, lodenafil, udenafil, and microdenafil are the other non-FDA commercially available drugs.
+Erectile dysfunction has become an extremely prevalent concern, with recent figures estimating that about 320 million will encounter the disorder by 2025.
+There are several available PDE5 inhibitors: sildenafil, vardenafil, tadalafil, and avanafil, which are FDA approved; lodenafil, udenafil, and mirodenafil are the other non-FDA commercially available drugs.

-- Idiopathic Pulmonary Hypertension: The presence of abundant PDE-5 receptors in the pulmonary vasculature makes PDE5 inhibitors an important modality to manage pulmonary hypertension.
+- Idiopathic Pulmonary Hypertension: Abundant PDE-5 receptors in the pulmonary vasculature make PDE5 inhibitors important for managing pulmonary hypertension.
 These drugs are preferred in patients with NYHA class 2 or 3 with negative acute vasodilator response.
 They are not indicated in patients with NYHA class 4, where prostacyclin agonists like epoprostenol and iloprost are more appropriate.

-- Penile Rehabilitation after Radical Prostatectomy: Early use of sildenafil after radical prostatectomy has been found beneficial for the treatment of ED post RP due to neuro-regenerative effects on the cavernous nerve, which usually gets damaged in the procedure.
+- Penile Rehabilitation after Radical Prostatectomy: Early use of sildenafil after radical prostatectomy has been found beneficial in treating ED post RP due to neuro-regenerative effects on the cavernous nerve, which usually gets damaged in the procedure.

-- Antianginal: Brought into the market as an antianginal initially, these drugs, through strong evidence obtained from certain studies, have shown to reduce mortality due to major cardiovascular events in people with diabetes through their effects on endothelial function.
-Although they play a role in the prevention of coronary events, they are currently in use for this purpose.
+- Antianginal: Brought into the market as an antianginal initially, these drugs, through strong evidence obtained from certain studies, have been shown to reduce mortality due to major cardiovascular events in people with diabetes through their effects on endothelial function.
+Although they play a role in preventing coronary events, they are currently not used for this purpose.

-- Lower Urinary Tract Symptoms (LUTS) due to benign prostatic hyperplasia (BPH) with the simultaneous presence of erectile dysfunction: These drugs reduce the symptoms of hesitancy, urgency, frequency due to an obstructive cause in patients with the simultaneous presence of ED.
-These drugs have not shown any advantage in combating the symptoms of LUTS alone, and when used in combination with alpha-blockers, had similar or inferior outcomes compared to alpha-blockers alone.
+- Lower Urinary Tract Symptoms (LUTS): LUTS precipitates due to benign prostatic hyperplasia (BPH) with simultaneous erectile dysfunction.
+These drugs reduce the symptoms of hesitancy, urgency, and frequency due to an obstructive cause in patients with the simultaneous presence of ED.
+These drugs have not shown any advantage in combating LUTS symptoms alone.
+When used in combination with alpha-blockers, they had similar or inferior outcomes compared to alpha-blockers alone.

-- Stroke: Recent studies conducted in animals have observed a decrease in the infarct size and increased protection against ischemic reperfusion injury through markedly increasing cGMP levels and angiogenesis if PDE5 inhibitors are administered 24 hours after stroke.
-Administration of PDE5 inhibitors has shown to improve neural growth and improve short term memory, therefore potentially reversing the effects of decreased cGMP levels observed in aging.
-A study aimed at measuring cerebral blood flow found no change in the blood velocity with the use of PDE5 inhibitors but increased blood velocity in patients with erectile dysfunction, pulmonary hypertension, and other diseases with an impaired endothelial dilatory response.
+- Stroke: Recent animal studies have observed decreased infarct size and increased protection against ischemic reperfusion injury by markedly increasing cGMP levels and angiogenesis if PDE5 inhibitors are administered 24 hours after stroke.
+Administration of PDE5 inhibitors has been shown to improve neural growth and short-term memory, therefore potentially reversing the effects of decreased cGMP levels observed in aging.
+A study aimed at measuring cerebral blood flow found no change in the blood velocity using PDE5 inhibitors.
+Still, it increased blood velocity in patients with erectile dysfunction, pulmonary hypertension, and other diseases with an impaired endothelial dilatory response.

-- Peripheral neuropathy: A report was published, suggesting that daily use of PDE5 inhibitors, through the improvement of blood flow through vasa vasorum, helped to alleviate the symptoms of peripheral neuropathy.
+- Peripheral neuropathy: A report was published suggesting that daily use of PDE5 inhibitors, through improved blood flow through vasa vasorum, helped alleviate peripheral neuropathy symptoms.

-- Peripheral Arterial Disease (PAD): Chronic administration of PDE5 inhibitors has shown to improve walking distance in patients with peripheral arterial disease (PAD), likely through the manipulation of the NO pathway.
+- Peripheral Arterial Disease (PAD): Chronic administration of PDE5 inhibitors has shown to improve walking distance in patients with the peripheral arterial disease (PAD), likely through manipulating the NO pathway.
 It has also demonstrated a reduction in the incidence of digital ulcers in patients with systemic sclerosis.